abap2UI5/docs/docs/development/popups.md

 * z2ui5_cl_pop_to_inform
 * z2ui5_cl_pop_to_select

-This collection of popups can be further extended to cover additional common use cases.
-Contributions are welcome!
+This collection can be further expanded to cover additional common use cases.
+Contributions are always welcome!